 Please note that the Spring 2022 deadline has passed.

-Given the ongoing nature of the COVID-19 pandemic, many institutions and professional organizations are continuing to offer workshops and institutes for language instructors online in the spring and summer of 2022.
-To support UW-Madison graduate students who would like to take advantage of these opportunities for professional learning, the Language Institute announces a small grants program to defray or fully cover the cost of participating in a Spring-Summer 2022 online workshop or institute focused on language teaching and learning.
+A number of institutions and professional organizations will be offering online workshops and institutes for language instructors in the spring and summer of 2022.
+To support UW-Madison graduate students who would like to take advantage of these opportunities for professional learning, the Language Institute announces a small grants program to defray or fully cover the cost of participating in a Spring-Summer 2023 online workshop or institute focused on language teaching and learning.
 Grant recipients will be expected to share what they learned at the workshop with their home program and/or the broader community.

 GRANT APPLICATION DEADLINE